Marketing

 2. The organization structure defines tasks and assignments and coordinates the efforts of the company's people and units.

-3. The company's decision-and-reward systems guide activities such as planning, information, budgeting, training, control, and personnel evaluation and rewards.
+3. The company's decision-and-reward systems guides activities such as planning, information, budgeting, training, control, and personnel evaluation and rewards.
 Well-designed action programs, organization structures, and decision-and-reward systems can encourage good implementation.

 5. The firm's company